The minimal volume of surfaces of log general type with non-empty non-klt locus: The minimal volume of surfaces with ample and

 Since exactly one component of $C_{\widetilde V}$, namely $L_0^{\widetilde V}$, has coefficient $1$, we infer that $X$ has a unique lc center $P_0=\pi(L_0^{\widetilde V})$ and two other non-canonical singularities $P_1=\pi_*(L_1^{\widetilde V})$ and $P_2=\pi_*(L_2^{\widetilde V})$, where $P_1$ and $P_2$ are quotient singularities of types $\frac{1}{22}(1,13)$ and $\frac{1}{25}(1,3)$ respectively.
 One can check as in \cite[Theorem 5.2]{AL19a} that $\pi$ contracts exactly visible curves corresponding to the black bullets of the dual graph.
 It follows that the Picard number $\rho(V)=2$, and $P_0, P_1, P_2$ are the only singularities of $V$. \end{ex}

 Recall that the canonical ring of a stable surface $X$ is given by $R(X, K_X):=\bigoplus_{n\geq 0} H^0(X, nK_X)$, which is finitely generated.
 It provides an embedding of $X$ into the weighted projective space $\Proj R(X,K_X)$, called the \emph{canonical embedding} in this paper.
-Drawing inspiration from the works of Totaro and his collaborators \cite{ET23,ETW23,Tot23}, we utilized the Riemann--Roch theorem for singular surfaces, as presented by Blache in \cite{Bla95}, to compute the plurigenera of $V$.
+We utilized the Riemann--Roch theorem for singular surfaces, as presented by Blache in \cite{Bla95}, to compute the plurigenera of $V$.
 From our calculations, we figure out that $V$ is possibly a hypersurface of degree $86$ in the weighted projective space $\PP:=\PP(6,11,25,43)$.
 The following theorem confirms this hypothesis by examining the linear system $|\sO_{\PP}(86)|$, and it also sheds light on the moduli space $M_{\frac{1}{825}}$ of stable surfaces $X$ with $K_X^2=\frac{1}{825}$. \begin{thm} Let $x_0, x_1, x_2, x_3$ be the homogeneous coordinates of $\PP$ of degrees $6,11,25,43$ respectively.
 Then the following holds. \begin{enumerate} \item Any hypersurface of degree $86$ in $\PP$ is projectively equivalent to some $V_{\vec{\epsilon},(s,t)}$ defined by

 with $\epsilon_i\in\{0,1\}$ for $1\leq i\leq 4$ such that $\epsilon_1\epsilon_2=0$ and $s, t\in \CC$. \item $V_{\vec{\epsilon},(s,t)}$ is lc if and only if $\epsilon_1=\epsilon_3=\epsilon_4=1$, $\epsilon_2=0$, and $s,t$ are not both zero.
 More precisely, setting $V_{(s,t)}:=V_{(1,0,1,1), (s,t)}$, the following holds. \begin{enumerate} \item The canonical indices of $P_0, P_1, P_2$ in $V_{(s,t)}$ are $6,11,25$ respectively, and $V_{(s,t)}$ has at most $A_1$-singularities elsewhere; \item $V_{(s,t)}$ is klt if and only if $s\neq 0$. \end{enumerate} \item For $(s,t)\in \CC\setminus\{(0,0)\}$, the two hypersurfaces $V_{(s,t)}$ and $V_{(s',t')}$ are projetively equivalent if and only if $(s:t)=(s':t')$ as points in $\PP^1$. \item For $(s,t)\in \CC\setminus\{(0,0)\}$, there is an isomorphism of graded $\CC$-algebras: